 We’re so used to living with ourselves, we can’t see how unique and special we are!
 For example, I lived and taught in Africa for three years.
 I shrug it off as a normal, common part of life.
 But when I tell people I lived in Africa, they’re actually interested in me!
 Sometimes I forget that living and working oversees is a cool thing to do.
 And that’s the tricky part about assets: sometimes you can’t see them because you’re living right in the middle of them.
 You take them for granted, which doesn’t help you start over with curiosity and confidence.
 Get help identifying your assets, especially if you’re a shy or tentative woman over fifty.

-I found a great article on starting over for women over 50 (or any age), by Dalonika McDonald of the Texas Department of Criminal Justice/Parole Division.
+I found a great article on starting over at 50 (or any age) by Dalonika McDonald of the Texas Department of Criminal Justice/Parole Division.
 She says: “It is time for everyone, no matter what you’re starting over from; to take control over your life.
 Flush all forms of complaining or being the victim.
 Take the driver’s seat, whether you’re coming from prison or a palace.
 Find the new you.” – from How Do I Start All Over Again?
 Effective Methods for a New Start.

 McDonald works with women who are transitioning from prison life.
 I haven’t discussed the liabilities part of my “how to identify assets and liabilities” claim yet – but I am certain that leaving prison and starting over with a criminal record is perceived as a liability by both the woman and the community she eventually settles in.